 MP Natalia Veselova, a native of the Donetsk region, believes that Kiev should wait for the international community to recognize the East as occupied before doing so itself.
 Her bill, the latest of the three, would term the area “non-controlled.”

 Vesselova says she has been asking the European Parliament and Ukraine’s international partners for advice.
 “They say it makes no difference if we recognize the territories as occupied on a national level,” Veselova said.
 “They are not interested.
 They are interested in evidence [of occupation] that we provide them with.”
+The lack of a definition for the status of Ukraine’s East is “the greatest weakness in the information war,” said MP Mustafa Nayyem.

 The first steps of gathering this evidence, Veselova says, have been taken at the The Hague’s International Court of Justice, where Kiev charges that Moscow’s support of separatists in Donbas and the annexation of Crimea violated Ukrainians’ human rights and facilitated terrorism.